-3. Five (5) Year Scheduled Maintenance Plan & Instructional Support
+- No update - 3.
+Five (5) Year Scheduled Maintenance Plan & Instructional Support - i.

-- i.
 2021-2022: Agah stated the district received \$14.1M, \$10.5 towards scheduled maintenance and \$3.6 towards instructional support.
 Griffin stated the funding has been split by the current year BAM allocation. - ii.
-Mohtasham stated that 5Y-Instructional Support Plan was submitted to the state on December 13, 2021. - iii.
-Mohtasham stated that the list and project summary forms were received from the colleges for 2021/22 Schedule Maintenance projects.
-Some of the projects are under the threshold, some are larger and require DSA review based on the purpose of the project. - iv.
+Mohtasham stated that 5Y Instructional Support Plan was submitted to the state on December 13, 2021. - iii.
 Agah stated that the state is looking for new schedule maintenance funding for 2022/23 in the amount of \$387M.
 That has been proposed by the Department of Finance (DOF).
 It is not too late to determine how the district can take advantage of this funding.
-The state will add a new category for eligible projects which is sustainability and energy efficiency projects.
+The state will add a new category for eligible projects, which is sustainability and energy efficiency projects.

-- Streamline the PPIP process so administering the program will be more efficient - FPD will work with each college to assist in hiring an architect as needed - The college Directors are asked to provide FPD with any updates or specific questions i.
+- Streamline the PPIP process so administering the program will be more efficient - 4.
+Space Inventory (SI) - i.
 2021 SI Submittal: Space Inventory submittal was submitted to CCCC'O on December 2, 2021.